ericclack/pygamezero_pacman/doc/part1.rst

         pacman.x += pacman.dx
         pacman.y += pacman.dy

 Yay!
-Now it moves, and smoothly, and diagonally if you hold down two arrow keys!
+Now Pac-Man moves, and smoothly, and diagonally if you hold down two arrow keys!

 OK, time to add some collision detection...